chili-publish/grafx-documentation/docs/CHILI-GraFx/users/scope/index.md

 ### Environment

 An environment is the base level, where documents are grouped to serve an application.
-The minimum restriction you can apply to a set of resources, is the environment level.
+The minimum restriction you can apply to a set of resources is the environment level.

 ### Roles